C2SM/extpar/docs/user_manual/user_manual_03_fortran_modules.md

 grid type, which can either be ICON or COSMO.
 With the information about the grid type, the namelist containing the grid definition can be read.
 The name of the namelist must be changed manually by the user, according to the chosen grid type.
-The namelist must either be 'INPUT_ICON' or 'INPUT_COSMO'.
+The namelist must either be `INPUT_ICON` or 'INPUT_COSMO'.
 For a more exact description of the target grid definition, read the subsection *'Target grid definition'* in section [3.1](#extpar_topo_to_buffer){reference-type="ref"